 However, between 1965 and 1971, U.S. imperialism encountered a problem: the U.S. lost over 50% of its gold which meant there was nothing to back its Dollar currency, unless it could reach some kind of solution.
 How did the U.S. lose a large amount of its gold reserves?
 During the 1960’s, the United States’ balance of payments deficits exceeded its gold stock — its international outgoing payments and expenditures over that period of time had become excessive — such that it became unable to redeem dollars for gold at the official price.
 By 1971, the U.S. reached an international monetary crisis point.
 What was happening during this particular period of time?
-The U.S. War on Vietnam, where the U.S. military had a very robust presence with a total of 9,087,000 American military personnel having served on active duty by the end of the war, involved a twenty-year imperialist onslaught against the Vietnamese liberation forces, starting in 1955 and ending in 1975.
+The U.S. War on Vietnam, where the U.S. military had a very robust presence with a total of 3,403,100 American military personnel having been deployed in the Southeast Asia region by the end of the war, involved a twenty-year imperialist onslaught against the Vietnamese liberation forces, starting in 1955 and ending in 1975.
 From 1961 to 1975, the U.S. spent more than $141 billion trying to restore colonial rule over Vietnam and keep North and South Vietnam divided; and as we know, it ended in a victory for the resilient anti-imperialist forces of Vietnam.
 For this specific imperial venture, the financial costs were so great for the U.S. that it had started to borrow money from Europe — but it was unable to repay the debts with its dwindling gold stock and increasing deficits.
 The U.S. tried to resolve the issue with the debt repayments by printing money to make gold more expensive, but that failed and the deficits continued to grow.

 Because of this crisis in 1971, then-President Richard Nixon suspended the Dollar’s gold exchange rate (or its ability to be converted to gold).
 As a response, the fiat system was introduced to remove the need for gold and fixed exchange rates, while still maintaining the Dollar as the international currency.
 The fiat system meant that there was no real, material, or physical commodity to back the U.S. Dollar and therefore no real value; and yet, the world’s currencies are still tied to it.
 Indeed, it is a curious phenomenon, but such is the power of the Dollar as one political analyst describes,